oneapi-src/oneAPI-samples/DirectProgramming/DPC++/ParallelPatterns/loop-unroll/README.md

 The included header `dpc_common.hpp` is located at `%ONEAPI_ROOT%\dev-utilities\latest\include` on your development system.

 ### Running Samples in DevCloud
 If running a sample in the Intel DevCloud, remember that you must specify the compute node (fpga_compile or fpga_runtime) and whether to run in batch or interactive mode.
-For more information see the Intel® oneAPI Base Toolkit Get Started Guide ([https://devcloud.intel.com/oneapi/get-started/base-toolkit/](https://devcloud.intel.com/oneapi/get-started/base-toolkit/)).
+For more information see the Intel&reg; oneAPI Base Toolkit Get Started Guide ([https://devcloud.intel.com/oneapi/get-started/base-toolkit/](https://devcloud.intel.com/oneapi/get-started/base-toolkit/)).

 ## Building the `loop-unroll` Program for CPU and GPU